udontur/obsidian/eng2d.md

 - Earn the money through hardwork
 #### East Egg
 - Old money
-- Diasy and Tom
+- Daisy and Tom
-- Inhereted the moen=
+- Inhereted the money

+West Egg and East Egg seperated by physical bound of water (barrier) + sand (bay)
 ### Bank of Words
 ##### Epitome
 - (Noun): A person or thing that is a perfect example of a particular quality or type.